owiekindisch/create-wordpress-react-app/README.md

 yarnLockFile | Path to yarn.lock
 testsSetup | Path to setupTests.js
 appNodeModules | Directory to node_modules
-publicUrl | URL to assume the build it is hosted at the specified homepage.
-Specify "homepage" within packages.json
+publicUrl | URL to the `appPublic` static files.
+Specified in your packages.json at "homepage".
+You should specify "homepage" if you import media files in your react code

 ## Host & Port